belleio/HSG-Python-Project/README.md

 Overall, the performance statistics indicate that the random forest model is performing well in predicting player salaries based on the factors in the dataset.
 The model has a relatively high level of accuracy and a good fit for the data, and the feature importance values indicate which factors are most important for predicting player salaries.

+User Interface:

+For the user interface search function, the second part of the code uses tkinter to display a message box that extracts the information from the new excel file created by part one of our prediction code.
+It has an input search function that allows the user to unlimitedly search a name of an NHL player to output their actual salary, our prediction value and the difference between the two values to show if they are underpaid or overpaid.